Padasjoki: History

 The earliest information on the administrative parish of Padasjoki is from 1442.
 Most of the villages of Padasjoki were established during the Middle Ages, being mentioned in sources from the 15th century.

 In 2020, Padasjoki was the setting of a video and choral tribute by the YL Male Voice Choir to the song Pohjois-Karjala, by Leevi and the Leavings and Gösta Sundqvist.
 The video, seen over 100,000 times in a single day, credits the city of Padasjoki as well as some local businesses and features several rural views including a farm, swamps, a wooden bus stop, a barber shop and a Matkahuolto station with a visible "Padasjoki" sign.

 Sights and events

 In February, Padasjoki hosts 7.5 km long annual full moon skiing event and competition on the frozen Lake Päijänne.
 In March there is another skiing event on Lake Päijänne called Postihiihto.
-Week before midsummer it's time for annual nude run event Nakukymppi held in Vesijako village.
+Week before midsummer it is time for annual nude run event Nakukymppi held in Vesijako village.
 During the first weekend of July Sahtimarkkinat a home-brewed beer market is held in Padasjoki village centre.
 The Padasjoki Marina also loans itself every second year as the starting point for a sailing competition (Päijännepurjehdus).